-If you start an OpenGL application with omprun and it does not display anything or the graphic stalls or even hangs, it might indicate a coding problem in the application.
-This can occur for OpenGL applications that do not call glFlush(), glFinish(), or glXSwapBuffers() at the end of each frame.
-This causes OpenGL Multipipe to draw only when the internal buffer overflows.
-It can happen that the buffer never fills in the case of an event-driven application-that is, the application draws one frame and waits for an event before drawing the next frame.
-Unfortunately, there is no workaround for applications that are not frame-based since OpenGL Multipipe relies on regular calls to the functions just cited.
+You may see a blank display or experience stalls or hangs for OpenGL applications that do not call glFlush(), glFinish(), or glXSwapBuffers() at the end of each frame.
+This causes OpenGL Multipipe to draw only when its internal buffer overflows.
+It can happen that the buffer never fills, in the case of an event-driven application-that is, the application draws one frame and waits for an event before drawing the next frame.
+Unfortunately, there is no workaround for applications that are not frame-based because OpenGL Multipipe relies on regular calls to the functions just cited.